-However, prolonged activation of the signal by adrenaline will increase both heart rate and blood pressure for a long period of time, and can cause damage to our bodies.
-So, turning off this signal through a process called ‘receptor desensitization’ is just as important as turning it on.
+So, turning off this signal through a process called “receptor desensitization” is just as important as turning it on.
 A desensitized beta-2 adrenergic receptor can no longer bind adrenaline, essentially shutting off the effects of the hormone.

-Furthermore, patients with heart failure responded better to exercise (higher increases in oxygen carrying capacity) when they had the Arg16 version of ADRB2.
-In contrast, the Gly16 version of ADBR2 may benefit power/strength athletes, highlighted by the over-representation of this version among sprint athletes.
-The effect of ADBR2 on athletic performance is clear, and popular theories suggest that Arg16 may promote endurance by influencing the number of receptors on the surface of cells, or by modifying receptor desensitization.
-However, despite these insights, precisely how ADBR2 variation is relevant to athletic performance is still largely a mystery.
+Popular theories suggest that Arg16 may promote endurance by influencing the number of receptors on the surface of cells, or by modifying receptor desensitization.
+However, even with these insights, exactly how ADBR2 variation is relevant to athletic performance is still largely a mystery.